ncsa/ncsa_system_documentation/docs/source/common/login_tools.rst

 Thinlinc
 ----------------
 Thinlinc is a graphical login client that creates an entire Linux virtual desktop in a browser tab.
-It is available on select NCSA systmems.
+It is available on select NCSA systems.